VOLUME 17/NUMBER 2

 By Stephen Olbrys Gencarella

 26 Site Lines: The Three Lives of Fort Trumbull.
 Defense, top-secret research, and now recreation.

 30 Celebrating Historic Preservation Month: Learning Through Places

-32 Justice for Justus Riley.
+32 Justus Riley and Justice for Patty.
 A Wethersfield trader’s quest for reparations.

 By Sandra Ulbrich

 By Jennifer DiCola Matos

 By Ben Goldfarb

 44 Morton Plant Adopts Groton